 Step 2: Severity of Your Impairments

-If you have impairments that are deemed more than “not severe,” the evaluation moves to step three.
+If your condition limits your work, but you can have control, such as severe high blood pressure that you take medication to lower, it might not be considered severe.
+However, if you have impairments that get deemed more than “not severe,” the evaluation moves to step three.

 Step 3: Impairment Criteria

 During this step, the claims examiner or DDS medical consultant assigned to your case will use the SSA’s Listing of Impairments to determine if your disability is severe enough to meet requirements.
-If the DDS sees your condition is at or beyond the required level of severity, they would determine you aren’t able to perform a substantial amount of work.
+If the DDS sees your condition is at or beyond the required level of severity, they would determine you cannot perform a substantial amount of work.